naymanjari/particlesystem/README.txt

-this project will show particle physics in a 3D environment
+this project will show particle physics

 the spheres will initially oscillate inwards and outwards and all have very specific placements on the imagined larger sphere they are outlining